MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-custom-api-connector-register.md

 ---
-title: Register and use custom connectors - Azure Logic Apps | Microsoft Docs
+title: Register your APIs as connectors - Azure Logic Apps | Microsoft Docs
-description: Learn how to register custom APIs as connectors for Azure Logic Apps
+description: Register your custom APIs for use as connectors in Azure Logic Apps
 author: ecfan
 manager: anneta
 editor: